 Public Health Threats & the US Constitution: What Responders Need to Know About Equity, Law, and Public Health Authority

-From communicable disease outbreaks (like the COVID-19 virus) to natural disasters (like Hurricane Katrina), public health law plays a central role in keeping Americans safe and healthy in times of crisis.
+Public health law plays a central role in keeping Americans safe and healthy in times of crisis, from communicable disease outbreaks (like a pandemic) to natural disasters (like Hurricane Katrina).
 However, the US Constitution requires that public health responses take into account the rights of individuals affected by emergencies.

-During the COVID-19 pandemic, state, tribal, local, and territorial officials need to understand how to balance public health authority and individual liberty.
-Measures such as social distancing, isolation and quarantine, and mandatory examination and treatment all have constitutional implications.
-They also have the potential, even if well-intentioned, to not only maintain inequities but, in some cases, actually widen them.
+During public health crises, state and local officials need to understand how to balance public health authority against individual liberty.
+Measures such as social distancing, isolation and quarantine, and mandatory examination and treatment all have constitutional implications — and even well-intentioned public health measures have the potential to maintain inequities or, in some cases, actually widen them.

-This training explores how agencies can respond to health crises in ways that advance rather than hinder health equity.
+This training provides an overview of laws that affect how government can respond to health crises in ways that advance rather than hinder health equity.
 It introduces the constitutional principles and doctrines that protect individual civil liberties from government overreach.
-It explains what responders need to know about the law when preparing for and responding to public health emergencies.
 Take our quiz to test your knowledge.

 After completing this training, you will be able to